radish-es/opensourcelaw/content/courses/Property/cases/mccorkill.md

-[*Harry McCorkill died in 2004, leaving his entire estate valued at over $200,000 as an unconditional gift to the National Alliance, a neo-Nazi group based in the United States.
+> [*Harry McCorkill died in 2004, leaving his entire estate valued at over $200,000 as an unconditional gift to the National Alliance, a neo-Nazi group based in the United States.
 McCorkill's sister challenged the bequest as contrary to public policy.*]

-### William T. Grant J. —
+### Grant J. —

-[…]
+> […]

 #### Applicant’s Grounds